Defancet/fit-ity-latex-typography/README.md

 ### 4. Bibliographic Citations Using BibTeX and ČSN ISO 690

 Demonstrates the use of BibTeX for managing bibliographic citations according to the ČSN ISO 690 standard.

+### 5. Beamer Presentation for Data Structures

+Provides a LaTeX-based Beamer presentation introducing the stack data structure with detailed explanations and visual aids.